 This module introduces students to the concepts and practice of computer programming.
 It is aimed at providing students with an understanding of the fundamentals of computer programming by having them work through a range of tasks focused upon layout, structure and functionality.
-The core language taught is Python but C++ is also introduced.

 - Introduction to AI and Data Science

 This module provides an introduction to the artificial intelligence and data science fields, covering the history of the discipline, and exploring a variety of “classical AI” topics..